Fort Vasai: Construction of the fortress

-In the second half of the 16th century, the Portuguese built a new fortress enclosing a whole town within the fort walls.
+On 22 February 1554, the Portuguese built a new fortress enclosing a whole town within the fort walls.
 The fort included 10 bastions, of these nine, were named Cavalheiro, Nossa Senhora dos Remédios, Reis Magos Santiago, São Gonçalo, Madre de Deus, São João, Elefante, São Pedro, São Paulo and São Sebastião, São Sebastião was also called "Porta Pia" or the pious door of Baçaim.
 It was through this bastion that the Marathas would enter to defeat the Portuguese.
 There were two medieval gateways, one on the seaside called Porta do Mar with massive teak gates cased with iron spikes and the other one called Porta da Terra.
 There were ninety pieces of artillery, 27 of which were made of bronze, and seventy mortars, 7 of these mortars were made of bronze.
 The port was defended by 21 gunboats each carrying 16 to 18 guns.
 This fort stands today with the outer shell and ruins of churches.

 In 1548, St. Francisco Xavier stopped in Baçaim, and a portion of the Baçaim population was converted to Christianity.
 In Salsette Island, the Portuguese built 9 churches: Nirmal (1557), Remedi (1557), Sandor (1566), Agashi (1568), Nandakhal (1573), Papdi (1574), Pali (1595), Manickpur (1606), Mercês (1606).
 All these beautiful churches are still used by the Christian community of Vasai.
 In 1573 alone 1600 people were baptized.